-Josiah Irvin joined the firm in 2016 in the corporate department and works primarily in the firm’s health care group.
-He provides transactional, compliance and regulatory advice to a range of health care clients, including digital health companies; hospitals, health systems, and pharmacies; educational institutions; managed care organizations; pharmaceutical and medical device manufacturers; and alternative and innovative health care providers.
+Josiah Irvin is an associate practicing in the firm’s health care practice group.
+He regularly provides contractual, transactional, compliance and regulatory advice to a wide range of health care clients, including managed care organizations; digital health companies; hospitals, health systems, and pharmacies; pharmaceutical and medical device manufacturers; and alternative and innovative health care providers.

-- Counseled digital health companies and health care providers on compliance with federal and state health information technology, privacy and data security laws, including as related to potential privacy breaches.
+- Counseled digital health companies, managed care organizations, and health care providers on compliance with federal and state health information technology, privacy and data security laws – such as HIPAA and CCPA – including regarding prospective compliance and responses to potential data security and privacy breaches.

 - Defended a hospital against a state Medicaid overpayment recoupment action.